Bachelor of Journalism

 For details, please visit here.

 Graduates of our programme have gone on to successful careers in print, television, radio and online media.
 Some are seeking post-graduate degrees and others are pursuing careers in fields such as banking, business and government service.
-A JMSC journalism education prepares students for different careers by emphasising analytical and communication skills that are valued by employers in all fields.
+A journalism education from our Centre prepares students for different careers by emphasising analytical and communication skills that are valued by employers in all fields.